j-mortara/Velib-Gateway-Web-Service/README.md

 ## Building the project

-- Include your API key in the project (see the [next section](https://github.com/trinity357/Velib-Gateway-Web-Service#using-your-own-api-key) for detailed procedure)
+- Include your API key in the project (see the [next section](https://github.com/trinity357/Velib-Gateway-Web-Service#using-your-own-api-key) for detailed procedure).
 - Run Visual Studio **in Administrator Mode**.
 Otherwise, you won't have access to the port where the service is hosted.
 - Open the `VelibGateway.sln` solution file contained in the `Client` directory.
 - Add the **Newtonsoft.Json** NuGet package to the `Server` project.